Growing leafy greens in central Texas is not as difficult as some would imagine. Once you get the right information, you will be off to great success.

 How to deal with cabbage loopers?

-Cabbage loopers are the caterpillar of the white moth.
+Cabbage loopers are the caterpillars of the white moth.
 They feed on the brassica leaves.

 - Use BT caterpillar killer to get rid of the loopers as soon as you notice some holes in the leaves.
 It comes in a powder or a liquid form.
 Read directions before applying.